 REACH is a radical step forward in EU chemicals management.
 The onus has moved from the authorities to industry.

 Manufacturers and importers must provide their downstream users with the risk information they need to use the substance safely.
-This will be done via the classification and labelling system and Safety Data Sheets (SDS), where needed.
+This is done via the classification and labelling system and Safety Data Sheets (SDS), where needed.

 In addition, REACH allows for the further evaluation of substances where there are grounds for concern, and foresees an authorisation system for the use of substances of very high concern (SVHC).
 This applies to substances that cause cancer, infertility, genetic mutations or birth defects, and to those which are persistent and accumulate in the environment.
 The Authorisation system will require companies to switch progressively to safer alternatives where suitable alternatives exist.
 Current use restrictions will remain under REACH.